BastidaNicolas/nextauth-prisma-stripe/README.md

                 ).headers.set("Allow", "POST");
             }
             ```
-        - Inside a `try{}catch{}` block, we will attempt to build the event (https://stripe.com/docs/identity/handle-verification-outcomes).
+        - Inside a `try{}catch{}` block, we will attempt to build the event ([read more](https://stripe.com/docs/identity/handle-verification-outcomes)).
 If an error occurs, we catch it and handle it accordingly.
 The code should look like this:

             ```typescript
             try {